gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 5. **Tool result added to history** - `"<success> File created"`
 6. **Agent calls LLM again** - With the updated history.
 7. **LLM responds** - "Done!
 I created hello.txt with your message."
-8. **User sees response** - Mission accomplished!
+8. **User sees response** - The loop ends.

-Here's the beautiful part: **You never taught the model when to use which tool**.
-You just described what each tool does, and it figured out the right sequence on its own.
+We did not encode rules for when to use each tool.
+Their descriptions gave the model enough information to choose a sequence.

-This emergent behavior is what makes agents feel magical.
-The model chains together tools, handles errors, and adjusts its strategy, all from natural language descriptions.
+That is the behaviour people experience as an agent: the model chains tools, reads errors and adjusts its next request.

-### What We Have Now: A Complete Agent!

-At this point, we have a **fully functional agent**.
-It can:
+At this point Nimbo can:

 - Chat with users.
 - Understand when to use tools.
 - Execute tools and get results.